top of page

 Working together, we created a report that:

 These features weren't technological breakthroughs—they were practical solutions to everyday clinical challenges.
-The report simply applied logical rules to transform assessment data into a more different format for clinicians.
+The report simply applied logical rules to transform assessment data into a more accessible format for clinicians.

 Connections to AI's Potential

 What's fascinating is how the needs addressed by our Narrative Report align with what artificial intelligence now promises to deliver more broadly.
-The report uses pre-programmed narrative to organize and highlight information.
-AI can potentially take this approach much further:
+The report uses pre-programmed narratives to organize and highlight information.
+AI can potentially take this approach much further.

 Contextualizing Data